New Zealand Traveller Declaration – Privacy statement

 Privacy is the right to have your personal information used and managed fairly and transparently.

 Personal information is defined in the Privacy Act 2020 (the Act) as “information about an identifiable individual”.
-All of the information collected through the NZTD online form is personal information.
+All of the information collected through the NZTD declaration is considered personal information.

 Privacy Act 2020 – New Zealand Legislation

-The Act establishes the rules for how personal information must be managed by agencies.
-This privacy statement describes how the New Zealand Border Agencies comply with the Act, and where other legislation that these agencies are subject to creates an exception to the Act.
+The Act establishes the rules for how personal information must be managed by agencies through the 13 Information Privacy Principles (IPPs).
+This privacy statement describes how the New Zealand Border Agencies comply with the IPPs, and other legislation that these agencies are subject to where it overrides or changes how the Act applies.

 New Zealand Customs Service (NZCS) Te Mana Ārai o Aotearoa